- In Brief: The Historical Aspects of Upper Mustang, The Kingdom of Lo

 After a 20-minute scenic flight, we arrive at Pokhara airport.
-Pokhara is considered one of the most beautiful cities in Nepal, where we can appreciate its scenic beauty.
+Pokhara is considered one of the most beautiful cities in Nepal, and we can appreciate its scenic beauty.

-Today we have the entire day on our hands, so let’s go sightseeing or recharge and relax your tired body and legs by having a massage or spa treatment and resting at the hotel.
-In Pokhara valley, there are several places to explore; Devi’s falls, the lakeside, such as the Tibetan refugee camp, etc. Overnight at the Hotel.
+Today we have the entire day on our hands, so let's go sightseeing or recharge and relax your tired body and legs by having a massage or spa treatment and resting at the hotel.
+In Pokhara Valley, there are several places to explore; Devi's Falls, the lakeside, such as the Tibetan refugee camp, etc.